PierreBarrat/TreeKnit.jl/docs/src/runopt.md

 treelist[2]
 ```

-To finish the inference of MCCs, we would now have to re-run the optimization process.
-  It is now clear that the `opttrees` has to be iterated.
+To finish the inference of MCCs, we would now have to re-run the optimization process, i.e. `opttrees` has to be iterated.
 This is performed automatically by the `runopt` function.

-  This process stops when one of the following end conditions is found:
+This process stops when one of the following end conditions is fulfilled:

 1. If no new MCCs are found in a given iteration of `opttrees`.
    This occurs when the optimal configuration resulting from the simulated annealing has all leaves present.
-2. If not and new MCCs were found, prune them from the trees.
+2. If no new MCCs were found, prune them from the trees.
    If the resulting trees do not have any incompatibility.
-3. If not, if the maximum number of iterations has been reached.
+3. If the maximum number of iterations has been reached.
-   This can be set through `OptArgs`, with a default of 15.
+   This number can be set through `OptArgs`, the default is 15.